scientific-python/specs/spec-0007/index.md

 The following users will be affected:

 1. Those who use `np.random.seed`.
 The proposal will do away with that global seeding mechanism, meaning that code that relies on it will, after a certain deprecation period, start seeing a different stream of random numbers than before.
-To ensure that this does not go unnoticed, the library will raise a `FutureWarning` if `np.random.seed` was called earlier.
+To ensure that this does not go unnoticed, the library should raise a `FutureWarning` if `np.random.seed` was called earlier (we show how to do that further down).

    Such code will, in effect, go from being seeded to being unseeded.
    To avoid that from happening, the code will have to be modified to pass in explicitly an `rng` argument on each function call.